jlelong/LaTeX-Workshop-wiki/Intellisense.md

 ### latex-workshop.intellisense.atSuggestion.trigger.latex

 Character to trigger `@` suggestions as part of intellisense.
 Set this variable to `''` to deactivate these suggestions.
-Reload vscode to make any change in this configuration effective.

 |type      | default value |
 |----------|---------------|